 An employer may, for example, be a theatre producer, a symphony orchestra, an incorporated leader, a record company, a club or a manager.
 A musician may not make contributions to the Fund on his/her own behalf unless incorporated, since the Fund is an “employer only” fund.

-The union agreement or contract with the employer must include certain necessary language and specific provisions in order for pension contributions to be made to the plan.
+The union agreement or contract with the employer must include certain necessary language and specific provisions for pension contributions to be made to the plan.
 The amount that is contributed to the pension plan is negotiated between the union and your employer.

 Vesting in the Plan

 As with any employer offering a pension plan, a certain amount of time and level of contribution resulting from work under a union agreement must be made before one becomes “vested” or eligible to receive a payout from the plan.
 Once you are a vested member of the plan you cannot lose any pension credits you have accumulated, even if you become inactive in the union.
+However, under a 2014 federal law entitled MPRA, accrued vested pension benefits can be cut if the pension plan runs into severe financial trouble.

 The more work you do under contracts that have pension provisions, the greater the benefit you will receive when you retire.
 But these quarter-year vesting provisions make it easier to become vested in the pension plan and to secure a guaranteed pension benefit.